AlizHarb/forgepulse/UPGRADE.md

 ## Upgrading from 1.0.0 to 1.1.0

-FlowForge 1.1.0 introduces several new features and enhancements.
+ForgePulse 1.1.0 introduces several new features and enhancements.
 This guide will help you upgrade smoothly.

 ### Requirements